ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 longer is, KT prevents the user from learning whether or not the label's value has changed since the user's access was revoked.
-Note however that in Contact Monitoring mode, users SHOULD be permitted to perform monitoring to guarantee honest operation of the Transparency Log.
+Note however that in Contact Monitoring mode, users SHOULD be permitted to perform monitoring to guarantee honest operation of the transparency log.

 Applications determine the privacy of data in KT by relying on these properties when they enforce access control policies on the